hudsonthomas55/Pomodoro_Timer/README.md

 # Pomodoro_Timer
-A Pomodoro app to help with productivity - Uses Tkinter
+A Pomodoro app to help with productivity and prevent burnout

 This GUI application is designed to help productivity.